-- Health and welfare benefits, such as basic medical, extended medical, dental, group life, ongterm disability, employee and family assistance program, etc. consistent with such benefits as offered in the K-12 sector generally. - Pension benefits executive/senior management employees are enrolled in either the Teachers' Pension Plan or the Municipal Pension Plan. - Early Retirement Incentive Payment upon retirement prior to attaining age 65 but after a minimum age of 55 with ten years service with the district, executive/senior management employees are eligible to receive an early retirement incentive payment (ERIP)
+- Health and welfare benefits, such as basic medical, extended medical, dental, group life, shortterm and long-term disability, employee and family assistance program, etc. consistent with such benefits as offered in the K-12 sector generally. - Pension benefits executive/senior management employees are enrolled in either the Teachers' Pension Plan or the Municipal Pension Plan. - Early Retirement Incentive Plan upon retirement prior to attaining age 65 but after a minimum age of 55 with ten years service with the District, executive/senior management employees are eligible to receive an early retirement incentive payment (ERIP)